MSC Core Skills Workshop

 UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing, Provider Number CEP16351, for 13.0 contact hours.
 Please check with your local board to see if California BRN contact hours are applicable.

 Fees for CE credits: $45 USD (Submit when registering)

 In order to receive CE credits you must attend the whole course.
 Credit will not be given for partial attendance.
-Please enter your License number on the online registration form.
-You will be required to sign-in/out for each session through Zoom, the online platform.
-There will also be an online evaluation to fill-out which will be emailed to you a few days after the workshop.
-CE Certificates will be emailed 4-6 weeks after the course.
+There is also an online evaluation which must be filled-out after the workshop concludes.
+CE Certificates will be emailed 2-3 weeks after the course.

 If you have any questions about CEs, please email [email protected]